thillRobot/seam_detection/README.md

 # seam_detection
-This is a ROS package for weld seam detection from pointclouds using the point cloud library [PCL](https://pointclouds.org/).
+This is a ROS(1) package for weld seam detection from pointclouds using the point cloud library [PCL](https://pointclouds.org/).

 ## Publications:
 ```